 Flower of Life

-The Flower of Life is a geometric figure, a symbol and, at the same time, a pattern.
-Used since ancient times to indicate the whole of creation and the origin of everything.
+The Flower of Life is a geometric figure, a symbol, and, at the same time, a pattern.
+Since ancient times to indicate the whole of creation and the origin of everything.
 Its harmonious structure is made up of overlapping circles, all coming from a central circle, the source of life itself.

-According to Drunvalo, there is nothing in the world that is not connected to the Flower of Life, from which everything comes.
+According to Drunvalo, nothing in the world is not connected to the Flower of Life, from which everything comes.
 The Flower of Life is therefore soul and body, creator and container; inside you can find other esoteric symbols of protection such as:

 - The Seed of Life,